Environmental Chemist

 • Planning and implementing safety and environmental training programs

-• Keeping up-to-date on environmental regulations and legislation
+• Keeping up to date on environmental regulations and legislation

 • Creating funding proposals for research projects

-• Researching new technology and advancements in chemistry, and consulting with other professionals in scientific fields
+• Researching new technology and advancements in chemistry

 • Collecting samples for analysis